harisheoran/rick-morty-collection/README.md

 4 main components are

 - Service Interface
-  - It define how the app should talk to server
+    - It defines how the app should talk to the server
 ```
 interface RickAndMortyService {